Joe Walker (film editor): Career

 His first collaboration with McQueen, Hunger (2008), was a portrayal of the IRA hunger strikes at Long Kesh starring Michael Fassbender as Bobby Sands.
 It won the Caméra d'Or at the Cannes Film Festival.
 Joining again the team of McQueen, Fassbender and cinematographer Sean Bobbitt, Walker cut Shame (2011).
 This told the story of a successful Manhattanite navigating the terrain of sexual obsession on a path towards self-destruction.
 Their third collaboration was 12 Years a Slave (2013), the true story of Solomon Northup, a free man kidnapped and sold into slavery, set in 1840s Louisiana.
 It stars Chiwetel Ejiofor, Brad Pitt, Michael Fassbender, Lupita Nyong'o, Sarah Paulson, Paul Dano, and Paul Giamatti.
 12 Years a Slave (2013) won three Academy Awards: Best Picture, Best Supporting Actress for Nyong'o, and Best Adapted Screenplay for John Ridley.
 In her acceptance speech, Nyong'o paid tribute to Walker, describing him as "the invisible performer in the editing room".
 The film was awarded the Golden Globe Award for Best Motion Picture – Drama, and the British Academy of Film and Television Arts recognized it with the Best Film and Best Actor for Ejiofor.

 Walker's partnership with Denis Villeneuve has comprised five feature films.
 Their first, Sicario, is a 2015 American crime-thriller drama film starring Benicio del Toro and Josh Brolin in which an idealistic FBI agent Emily Blunt is enlisted in a secret CIA op to bring down the head of a brutal Mexican drug cartel.
 Arrival is a 2016 American psychological science fiction film based on the 1998 short story "Story of Your Life" by Ted Chiang starring Amy Adams, Jeremy Renner, and Forest Whitaker.
 Villeneuve said of the movie's creation, "Each film has its hero.
 For this one, the editor Joe Walker is mine.
 Arrival was by far the hardest film to edit.
 Christ, we worked hard!".
 Their third collaboration is Blade Runner 2049, the sequel to Blade Runner (1982).
 They next partnered on Dune (2021), based on Frank Herbert's novel of the same name.
-A fifth collaboration Dune: Part Two, is set to be released on November 3, 2023.
+A fifth collaboration Dune: Part Two, was released on March 1, 2024.